arun-gupta/arun-gupta.github.io/kubeflow-kops-aws/index.md

-#Install Kubeflow on self-managed Kubernetes on AWS
+# Install Kubeflow on self-managed Kubernetes on AWS

+This post will explain how to setup Kubeflow an self-managed Kubernetes cluster on AWS.
+Even though it uses kops for creating the cluster but it could've been created any other way, such as CloudFormation or Terraform.

 - Install kops: